And So It Begins

 The vacation began when Ivan came a-visiting from Petaling Jaya via the ERL.
 I picked him up at the Arau station and he gave me an early birthday present: the Rogue One Ultimate Visual Guide, which will eventually be its own blog post.

 Because of work, I had to spend the first day of vacation grading papers.
-But we did take Ivan out by the sea where we had some grilled lok chin and laksa.
+But we did take Ivan out by the sea where we had some grilled lok ching and laksa.